 3. Sequential presentation.
 In a sequential presentation, lineup subjects are presented to the witness one at a time and the witness reports whether or not each one is the perpetrator.
-Contrast this with a simultaneous lineup, which asks witnesses to view all subjects in a lineup or photo spread at the same time.
-Simultaneous lineups, also known as photo arrays, are the most common identification procedure used in the United States.
+148 Contrast this with a simultaneous lineup, which asks witnesses to view all subjects in a lineup or photo spread at the same time.
+149 Simultaneous lineups, also known as photo arrays, are the most common identification procedure used in the United States.
+150 coupled with only a small decrease in guilty suspect identifications became known as the "sequential superiority effect."
+The previous scientific thinking was that the simultaneous lineup format increases the tendency for witnesses to engage in a relative judgment process.
+That is, the witness would compare each lineup member to the other lineup members and choose the one who most resembles the offender.
+In comparison, in a sequential presentation, witnesses would use an absolute judgment process because the suspects are presented one at a time.
+Accordingly, the use of sequential lineups would increase the likelihood that a witness will select a suspect based on actual recognition, rather than selecting the person who most resembles the perpetrator.

 Early research comparing sequential and simultaneous lineups found that simultaneous presentations yielded similar hit rates (when a guilty suspect is correctly identified as guilty) and higher false alarm rates (when an innocent suspect was incorrectly identified as guilty) than simultaneous lineups.
-151 This clear reduction in innocent suspect identifications coupled with only a small decrease in guilty suspect identifications became known as the "sequential"
+151 This clear reduction in innocent suspect identifications